CabStone Main Logo

 Ventilation Placement

 Install an exhaust fan above showers and near vanities.
+Proper vanity cabinet installation includes adding passive vents or small fans in enclosed spaces.
 Use louvered doors or passive vents for linen or utility cabinets.
 Proper airflow helps prevent trapped humidity behind cabinet backs.

 Countertops and Sinks That Protect Cabinets